carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - It **acts as a Firewall**, it controls inbound and outbound traffic **at EC2 instance level**, specific for each instance.
 - If you don't specify a Security Group, the EC2 instance is linked to the default Security Group.
 - Changes to a security groups rules take effect immediately and are automatically applied to all instances associated with that group.
-- You can specify a source in security group rule to be an IP range, a specific IP (/32), or another security group.
+- You can specify a source in security group rule to be an IP range, a specific IP (/32), **or another security group**.
-- When you first create a security group, by default (no rules)
+- When you first create a security group by default (no rules):
   - **All inbound traffic is blocked by default** - so we enable some IP and ports using Security Groups.
     - To let All IPs in `0.0.0.0/0`.
 To let a single IP address in `X.X.X.X/32` (32 means this ip address)
     - Common Ports: Linux (port 22) and Microsoft - RDP (port 3389)
   - **All outbound traffic is allowed**.
-    - Common Ports: HTTP (80) and HTTPS (443)
+    - Common Ports: HTTP (80) and HTTPS (443).
 - Cardinality: N Security Group <--> N EC2 instance.
   - You can have any number of EC2 instances within a security group.
   - You can have multiple Security Groups attached/assigned to EC2 instances.
 Evaluate all rules before deciding whether to allow traffic.
 Meaning if you have one security group which has no Allow and you add an allow in another than it will Allow